Principles of Islamic jurisprudence: Sources

-Primary sources
+Primary

 Quran

 In Islam, the Quran is considered to be the most sacred source of law.
 Classical jurists held its textual integrity to be beyond doubt on account of it having been handed down by many people in each generation, which is known as "recurrence" or "concurrent transmission" (tawātur).
 Only several hundred verses of the Quran have direct legal relevance, and they are concentrated in a few specific areas such as inheritance, though other passages have been used as a source for general principles whose legal ramifications were elaborated by other means.

 Hadith

 The body of hadith provides more detailed and practical legal guidance, but it was recognized early on that not all of them were authentic.
 Early Islamic scholars developed a methodology for evaluating their authenticity by assessing trustworthiness of the individuals listed in their transmission chains.
 These criteria narrowed down the vast corpus of prophetic traditions to several thousand "sound" hadiths, which were collected in several canonical compilations.
 The hadiths which enjoyed concurrent transmission were deemed unquestionably authentic; however, the vast majority of hadiths were handed down by only one or a few transmitters and were therefore seen to yield only probable knowledge.
 The uncertainty was further compounded by ambiguity of the language contained in some hadiths and Quranic passages.
 Disagreements on the relative merits and interpretation of the textual sources allowed legal scholars considerable leeway in formulating alternative rulings.